mheland/claude-zsh-cli/README.md

 Claude AI with ZSH, call using `@ai Hello Claude!`

 - Uses Claude Haiku for fast response.
-- Python3 for parsing JSON respons, grep fallback
+- `jq` for parsing JSON respons, grep fallback
 - `--debug` to see raw response

 ## Install jq for JSON parsing